Japan’s leader vows to boost nation’s role in US alliance

 The bilateral security treaty, initially designed to facilitate a greater U.S. presence in the Asia-Pacific region as a deterrence to Soviet threats, is a legacy of the Cold War era.
 Since the collapse of the Soviet Union, Washington and Tokyo have redefined the pact as a pillar for maintaining stability and prosperity in the region in the face of new threats from China and North Korea.

-Sunday’s anniversary was also a time for the grandchildren of the two leaders to revisit history.
+Sunday’s anniversary was also a time for the grandchildren of the two leaders who signed the treaty to revisit history.
 In his opening remarks, Abe told Mary Jean Eisenhower, who was a guest at Sunday’s reception, that their grandfathers played golf together in 1957 at Burning Tree Club near New York, fostering a friendship that led to the signing of the treaty.

 Abe and the younger Eisenhower together looked at photos of their grandfathers playing golf that were on exhibit outside a reception hall.